 Pots & Pans Cottage is located in Uppermill, in the heart of beautiful Saddleworth.

-Saddleworth is a collection of thirteen villages in the Pennine hills in between Lancashire and Yorkshire.
-Denshaw, Delph, Dobcross, Diggle, Uppermill and Greenfield can be found in the valleys, and towards Oldham, the more urban villages of Scouthead, Austerlands, Friezland, Grasscroft, Lydgate, Grotton and Springhead can be found
+Saddleworth is a collection of thirteen villages in the Pennine Hills between Lancashire and Yorkshire.
+Denshaw, Delph, Dobcross, Diggle, Uppermill and Greenfield can be found in the valleys, and towards Oldham, the more urban villages of Scouthead, Austerlands, Friezland, Grasscroft, Lydgate, Grotton and Springhead can be found.

 Up until the boundary was moved as a result of the Local Government Act of 1972, Saddleworth was a part of the old West Riding of Yorkshire.
 Saddleworth became a part of Greater Manchester, falling under the auspices of Oldham Metropolitan Council and many Saddleworthians still dispute the boundary changes, nearly 50 years later.

 If you look up at the buildings of Uppermill, you will see many white roses, and the annual celebration of Yorkshire day is proudly carried out in Uppermill on the August 1st every year with a ceremonial reading of the Yorkshire “Declaration of Integrity”.
 A plaque can be seen at the old historical boundary in Lees on the way to Oldham, and the road signs at the ‘new’ boundary over the moors are still regularly vandalised with the red roses painted white!